ballerina-platform/module-ballerinax-openai.assistants/ballerina/Module.md

 OpenAI is an American artificial intelligence research organization that comprises both a non-profit and a for-profit entity.
 The organization focuses on conducting cutting-edge AI research with the goal of developing friendly AI that benefits humanity.
 By advancing the state of AI, OpenAI aims to ensure that powerful AI technologies are used responsibly and ethically, promoting innovation while addressing potential risks.

-The [OpenAI Assistants API](https://platform.openai.com/docs/api-reference/assistants) Connector allows developers to seamlessly integrate OpenAI's advanced language models into their applications.
+The `ballarinax/openai.images` connector allows developers to seamlessly integrate OpenAI's advanced language models into their applications by interacting with [OpenAI API v1](https://platform.openai.com/docs/api-reference/assistants).
 This connector provides tools to build powerful [OpenAI Assistants](https://platform.openai.com/docs/assistants/overview) capable of performing a wide range of tasks, such as generating human-like text, managing conversations with persistent threads, and utilizing multiple tools in parallel.
 OpenAI has recently announced a variety of new features and improvements to the Assistants API, moving their Beta to a [new API version](https://platform.openai.com/docs/assistants/whats-new), `OpenAI-Beta: assistants=v2`.
+The users can interact with both the API v1 and v2 by [passing the respective API version header in the request](https://platform.openai.com/docs/assistants/migration/changing-beta-versions)

 ## Setup guide